Process reference

 The machineType

-can be used to specify a predefined Google Compute Platform machine type when running using the Google Life Sciences executor.
+can be used to specify a predefined Google Compute Platform machine type when running using the Google Batch or Google Life Sciences executor, or when using the autopools feature of the Azure Batch executor.

 This directive is optional and if specified overrides the cpus and memory directives: